1st Note

 DEP-20 vs Recital Grand

-The DEP-20 scores higher in Portability, while the Recital Grand edges ahead in Night Practice.
-Choose the DEP-20 if you prioritize portability.
+The DEP-20 scores higher in portability, while the Recital Grand is stronger in quiet practice.
+Choose the DEP-20 if portability matters most.

 Alesis Recital Grand →